Honinb0n/uds-server-simulator/README.md

 * **Optional**
     * format: {"DID": "DATA", ...}
         * `DID_No_Security`: These DIDs can be read and written without authentication.
-        * `DID_Security_03`: These DIDs can be read without authentication, but written with 2703 authentication.
+        * `DID_Security_03`: These DIDs can be read without authentication but require 2703 authentication for writing.
-        * `DID_Security_19`: These DIDs can be read without authentication, but written with 2719 authentication.
+        * `DID_Security_19`: These DIDs can be read without authentication but require 2719 authentication for writing.
     * format: [DID1, DID2, ...]
         * `DID_IO_Control`: The IO operation corresponding to the DID must be controlled with 27 authentication.